CogWorld eFeature #1 | Released: May 3, 2017

 Introducing our Launch Members

-They helped make delivery of this AI knowledge to you possible!
+They helped make delivery of all this valuable knowledge to you possible!

 View Corporate Member NODES